Eschatologue/CM_wiki/docs/class/wizard/index.md

 ## Level 20: Signature Spells

 You gain mastery over two powerful spells and can cast them with little effort.
 Choose two level 3 spells in your spellbook as your signature spells.
 You always have these spells prepared, and you can cast each of them once at level 3 without expending a spell slot.
-When you do so, you can’t do so again until you finish a Short Rest or Long Rest.
+When you do so, you can't do so again until you finish a Short Rest or Long Rest.
 If you want to cast either spell at a higher level, you must expend a spell slot as normal